IntelByMaryam/Security-Intelligence-Portfolio/Intelligence-Briefs/README.md

 # Intelligence Breifs
-This folder contains short intelligence assessments and security briefs.
+This folder contains intelligence assessments and security briefs.